paulkiernan/university/README.md

 internet.
 I've included credit to the author(s) in each of the lessons where it is due.
 Thanks to all of these people in advance!

 ## The Lessons:

 1. Lesson 1: [Guess the Number](Lesson1/README.md)

+## Getting Started:

+Simply clone this repo and get to work on the projects in their respective folders!